 Update released on Oct.
 28, 2021: Spring 2022 Return to Campus

 For the Glasscock community, as we return to campus this spring, our success in maintaining a healthy learning environment is dependent on each of us acting with the best interest of our whole community as our priority.
 Towards this, we have made modifications to the Glasscock School’s Anderson-Clarke Center, including:

 - Upgraded HVAC systems to include higher efficiency filters, UV disinfection lights and improved airflow

 - Equipped the facility with multiple sanitizing stations

 - Heightened cleaning protocols to maintain sanitization through the Anderson-Clarke Center

 - Maintained robust selection of online courses, allowing for individuals to pursue remote education in accordance with their own specific health needs

-We encourage all individuals who come to the Anderson-Clarke Center to wash or sanitize their hands upon entering the building.
+SANITIZING: We encourage all individuals who come to the Anderson-Clarke Center to wash or sanitize their hands upon entering the building.
 Sanitizing stations are available throughout the facility.